 Fish and Seafood

-The absolute most healthy diet in the world is Pesco-vegetarian. (meaning eating fish as the only meat source)
+The absolute most healthy diet in the world is pesco-vegetarian. (meaning fish is the only meat source)

-Fresh untainted seafood that doesn’t contain mercury has so many heart benefits that if I were to ever give up eating animal products, I would never give up fish.
-Go WILD literally when it comes to seafood.
-Avoid farm-raised or contaminated seafood products because they aren’t as nutritionally rich.
+Fresh untainted seafood that doesn’t contain mercury has many heart benefits.
+Go WILD literally and avoid farm-raised or contaminated seafood products because they aren’t as nutritionally rich.
 Fresh non-contaminated fish provide iodine that will keep your thyroid in balance.
-Fatty fish like salmon, mackerel, and sardines are excellent sources of Omega 3 Fatty acids which is necessary for heart health.
+Fatty fish like salmon, mackerel, and sardines are excellent sources of Omega 3 Fatty acids which are necessary for heart health.

 Even Former President Bill Clinton, who went “vegan,” several years ago, is said to eat salmon once a week to avoid becoming protein deficient.